From Amortized to Worst Case Delay in Enumeration Algorithms: Oracles to RAM

-Algorithm~\ref{alg:enumit_improved}, which does not require to know $\# I(x)$, relies on an instruction $\ramcopy$.
+Algorithm~\ref{alg:enumit_improved} does not use the $\bbsol$ upper bound, but instead relies on the $\bbcopy$ instruction.
 This instruction takes as parameter a data structure $M$ storing the configuration of a RAM and returns a new data structure $M'$ of the same machine starting in the same configuration (an exact copy of the memory).
-A straightforward way of implementing $\ramcopy$ would be to copy every register used by the data structure $M$ in a fresh part of the memory.
-However this approach may be too expensive since we need to copy the whole memory used by $M$.
-Since we are guaranteed to have one output solution between each $\ramcopy$ instruction, the delay of Algorithm~\ref{alg:enumit} becomes $O(\log(\#I(x))(p(n) + s(n)))$.
+A straightforward way of implementing $\bbcopy$ would be to copy every register used by the data structure $M$ in a fresh part of the memory.
+However, this approach may be too expensive, since we need to copy the whole memory used by $M$.
+Since we are guaranteed to have one output solution between each $\bbcopy$ instruction, the delay of Algorithm~\ref{alg:enumit} then becomes $O(\log(\bbsol)(\bbam + s(n)))$.

-In this section, we explain how one can lazily implement this functionality so that the memory of $M$ is copied only when needed.
-This method ensures that $\ramcopy$ runs in $O(1)$, however there is an overhead to the cost of the instruction $\ramstep$.
-We show it still runs in $O(1)$ if the memory usage of $I$ is well behaved, otherwise the overhead is small and exists only when $\log(\#I(x)) \leq \log(n)^2$.
+We explain how one can lazily implement this functionality so that the memory of $M$ is copied only when needed.
+To avoid having a preprocessing in $O(s(n))$ we track the indices of the used registers in the beginning of the enumeration to do only a sparse copy.
+This method ensures that $\bbcopy$ runs in $O(1)$ with only a constant overhead in the other instructions and space.

+As a consequence of all the implementations of the blackbox instructions described in this section, we give a version of \Cref{th:geometric_improved}, where the enumeration process is induced by a RAM.
+Similar Theorems can be proved for the complexity and space of all enumeration schemes of this article applied to RAMs.